jmvillarreal99/Data-Science-and-Decision-Making/Assignment1/README.md

-Both data-sets (IHDP and JOBS) can be found in this folder, as well as the Jupyter Notebook.
+Both data-sets (IHDP and JOBS) can be found in this folder as csv, as well as the corresponding Jupyter Notebooks for each file.
-You can download both data-sets and the notebook to run it that way
+You can download both data-sets and the notebooks to run it that way